 The different approaches suit different needs and the performance focussed layer 1 HyperMac used by Midas on their live consoles suits their needs whereas a system like Ravenna is gaining popularity in broadcast where its openness is more important than the absolute lowest latency possible.
 Many of the live sound console manufacturers are offering different output cards to make their consoles “format agnostic”.
 This approach allows companies such as Yamaha, who offer a wide range of output cards, maximum flexibility with the minimum of commercial risk.

 When I first began researching this piece I wasn’t sure what I thought about these formats.
 I had some knowledge of the various formats but the more I researched the more complicated it appeared to get.
 This is a rapidly developing area and it is difficult to really understand the differences between formats without an understanding of the fundamentals of networking.
 I have to thank Andrew Hingley at HHB who was an invaluable source of information.
 As well having an overview of the market he offered the kind of insight that only comes with experience.
 For example the flexibility and plug and play nature of Dante looks like an advantage but at present there is no way of restricting access to devices on the network.
-The very attractive idea of building large, multi-room facilities running Dante networks would have the disadvantage of unrestricted access to all parts of the network, a bit like having all the connections in a facility going through a central patch bay in the lobby.
+(N.B - this post is from 2014, this situation has since changed with the introduction of Dante Domain Manager) The very attractive idea of building large, multi-room facilities running Dante networks would have the disadvantage of unrestricted access to all parts of the network, a bit like having all the connections in a facility going through a central patch bay in the lobby.
 There is still a place for dedicated point to point connections as what they lack in flexibility they make up for in security.

 Why Should You Care About Cat5 Audio?